Noncommutative maximal ergodic inequalities for amenable groups: The difference operator

-Since $\mathbb{A}_{\partial_{B_{k}}(F_{n})}$ is a contraction on $L_{p}(\N)$ for all $p\in[1,\infty]$, this concludes the proof. \end{proof} Let us collect two more local estimates which are consequences of specific properties of the Calderón-Zygmund decomposition presented in the previous section. \begin{lem} Let $f\in L_{1}(\N)$ be an admissible function.
-For $n<k$,
+Since $\mathbb{A}_{\partial_{B_{k}}(F_{n})}$ is a contraction on $L_{p}(\N)$ for all $p\in[1,\infty]$, this concludes the proof. \end{proof} Let us collect two more local estimates which are consequences of specific properties of the Calderón-Zygmund decomposition presented in the previous section.
+Fix an admissible function $f\in L_{1}(\N)^+ \cap \N$ with compact support.